NY to kick Spectrum out of state, revokes merger approval

 The state is also seeking $3 million in penalties from Charter, officials said.

+"The allegations in our lawsuit confirm what millions of New Yorkers have long suspected - Charter-Spectrum has been ripping you off," the Attorney General's Office released in a statement.

+Members of Local Union 3, which represents Spectrum workers, also made headlines for its two-year battle with the company over expired contracts.

-A Spectrum spokesperson released the following statement:
+Spectrum vowed to fight the ruling.
+A spokesperson released the following statement:

 "In the weeks leading up to an election, rhetoric often becomes politically charged.
 But the fact is that Spectrum has extended the reach of our advanced broadband network to more than 86,000 New York homes and businesses since our merger agreement with the PSC.
 Our 11,000 diverse and locally based workers, who serve millions of customers in the state every day, remain focused on delivering faster and better broadband to more New Yorkers, as we promised."